mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+date 14.04.2025
+* Started a unit for complex number operations
+* New code to detect performance and efficiency cores

 date 22.01.2025
 * Added some example projects (TSNE, EM, SPLINE, REGRESSION)
 * Some minor fixes to let tsne compile for MacOS (Thanks to Andrea Mauri)